Laura6826/pands-weekly-tasks/README.md

 - An **if** and **else** conditional statement was used to determine which reponse to print in the output.
   - If the input is correct, print the account number, with all but the last 4 digits replaced by x's.
   - If the input is incorrect, ie contains letters or symbols, print, *'Invalid account number entered.
 Please enter a valid account number.'*

+**When run:**

+- The user will be prompted: .
+  - Please enter a 10 digit account number: 123455678

+- The program will print:
+  - xxxxxx678

 **Associated Code:**